South Bedfordshire District Council elections

 South Bedfordshire was a non-metropolitan district in Bedfordshire, England.
 It was abolished on 1 April 2009 and replaced by Central Bedfordshire.

 Political control

-Since the first election to the council in 1973 political control of the council has been held by the following parties:
+The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
+Political control of the council from 1974 until its abolition in 2009 was as follows:

 Leadership

 The last leader of the council was Norman Costin, a Conservative.